 - 2 Tbs. extra virgin olive oil

 - Simply heat the tallow over very low heat until it liquifies.
 Optimally at about 120F (you may need to melt, then cool it a little), stir in EVOO and essential oils.
-Start with half the recommended amount of aromatics and add more if necessary.
-You don’t want the lotion so strong you can’t use it.
-I started with about 15 drops.
+Start with a small amount of aromatics and add more if necessary.
+You don't want the lotion so strong you can't use it.

 - Mix together and put in a container in the fridge to harden, then store at room temperature.